neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 3. Go to your game folder and upload the dump to a site (Mediafire, Google Drive or Mega for example)
 4. In #bug, follow the [bug report template](#bug-reporting-form), describing everything you did before crash
 5. Post the link of dump file there.

+- Please include the following in your crash bug report.
+	- version of the game
+	- The situation at the moment of the crash (as detailed as I remember)
+		- If you tried to play a specific level, information such as level title, ID, etc.
+		- Whether you also encountered this issue when playing other levels
+	- Does it crash again on similar retries, i.e. every time?

 ### Things you should have in mind
 - Full dump is much better than small dump